After 10 years, you have worn me out and I’m leaving you.

-Assignments will be posted on Sight Reading Factory on Monday and expected to be completed by Friday, class time.
+I will post assignments on Sight Reading Factory on Friday and expect students to be complete them by the following Friday before school begins.
 This gives you 4 nights to complete the weekly homework assignment.
 Homeworks, in total, are worth 10% of your overall grade.

 You and your teacher will ensure you are on the appropriate level.

-Each assignment will be scored out of 4 points.
+I score each homework assignment out of 4 points.
 You must complete your assignment by the due date.
 Late assignments will receive 1/2 point deduction.

-3/4 – you have made less than 12 attempts and have less than 3 mistakes. (rhythm or pitch)
+3/4 – you have made less than 10 attempts and have made very few mistakes. (rhythm or pitch)

 1/4 – you submitted an assignment and demonstrated minimal skill.